 At the end of the April-June period this year, AT&T had 1.6 million U-verse customers.
 Growth rate in the quarter -- 248,000 new customers -- was slower than the prior quarter.

 Also at the event, Verizon CEO Ivan Seidenberg spoke about the company's own telco-TV offering, FiOS.
 He said an increasing hunger among consumers for interactive TV should be a growth driver.

-In July, FiOS began to offer a Widget Bazaar platform that allows people to use Facebook, Twitter, YouTube, as well as receive news and scores on the screen.
+In July, FiOS began to offer a Widget Bazaar platform that allows people to use Facebook, Twitter, and YouTube, as well as to receive news and scores on the screen.
 More applications are coming as FiOS is looking for developers to write programs specifically for the service, Seidenberg said, likening them to iPhone apps.

 Turning TV into an interactive buffet is "a huge opportunity," he noted.
 Speaking to the audience, he quipped: "If you don't live where you can get FiOS, you should move."

 As of June 30, there were 2.5 million FiOS customers.